d00gman/ptfileprep/README.md

 directory tree structure for penetration test reporting/file storage based on single host, list of hosts, or nmap ping sweep of given network range to keep things organized throughout the engagement and save time assembling the final report.

+Questions, comments, or concerns can be directed to keith.thome@outlook.com.

 Subdirectories created can be customized by modifying the SUB_DIR_FRAMEWORK array.